CBI is no longer relevant in its current form, says ex-Barclays director

 Three CBI employees have been suspended while the claims are examined.

-Baroness Wheatcroft, who is also the former editor-in-chief of the Wall Street Journal Europe, told the BBC's Radio 4 Today programme that the CBI "probably can survive, but in a reduced form".
+Baroness Wheatcroft, who is also the former editor-in-chief of the Wall Street Journal Europe, told BBC Radio 4's Today programme that the CBI "probably can survive, but in a reduced form".

 "Should it survive?
 I think its time has probably passed honestly," she said.

-"To represent the broad-spread of members that it claims to is increasingly difficult and I think the interests of Amazon and a small manufacturing business in the north of England are so different now that to put them under the same umbrella as the accountants and consultants and the banks really doesn't make sense and longer," she said.
+"To represent the broad spread of members that it claims to is increasingly difficult and I think the interests of Amazon and a small manufacturing business in the north of England are so different now that to put them under the same umbrella as the accountants and consultants and the banks really doesn't make sense any longer," she said.

 Some large UK businesses have told the BBC they are "deeply concerned" about the allegations facing the CBI.

-A number said they will wait until an investigation by law firm Fox Williams into the claims has concluded before they make a decision about their membership of the CBI.
+A number said they would wait until an investigation by law firm Fox Williams into the claims has concluded before they make a decision about their membership of the CBI.

-Meanwhile the government has paused any engagement with the CBI until Fox Williams' investigation has concluded.
+Meanwhile, the government has paused any engagement with the CBI until Fox Williams' investigation has concluded.

 Baroness Wheatcroft said that the original purpose of the CBI was to be "a voice that trumpeted the need for business and business being a force for good".

-But she questioned whether the CBI was currently in a position to instruct companies how how they can be a force for good.
+But she questioned whether the CBI was currently in a position to instruct companies on how they can be a force for good.

 She said she thought every member must be questioning whether it is the best use of money to be a CBI member, or whether they could be effective in other ways.

-However, she added that it was important not to rush to judgement of the claims facing the CBI, the most serious of which date back to a summer boat party in 2019, adding that, as of yet, they are "unproven".
+However, she added that it was important not to rush to judgement on the claims facing the CBI, the most serious of which date back to a summer boat party in 2019, adding that, as of yet, they are "unproven".

 Separately, the CBI fired its director general Tony Danker this week, following a complaint from a female employee in January and allegations from other members of staff which emerged last month.